 1902 /usr/lib/rad/rad -m ....

-The same options works for pkill.
+The same options work for pkill.

 Written by